 The land of Orpheus and Spartacus, and the cradle of Slav culture, Bulgaria was bound to produce many men of great achievement, and this was the case during the last thirteen centuries.
 The country also flourishes with many top examples of the Thracian treasures and the mysterious burial tombs, old applied arts and the wonderful frescoes.

 The country still has ancient celebrations and customs dating to the times when men hoped to soothe the wrath of the elements and feared their immense unknown power.
-Based on those traditions, folklore, as part most manifestations of Bulgarian culture, is full of gaiety and beauty and must be seen and experienced.
-The particular mystical voices of The Bulgarian singers' voices, along with frenetic colourful costumes and wild dances, will amaze and amuse the traveller.
+Based on those traditions, folklore, as part, most manifestations of Bulgarian culture, is full of gaiety and beauty and must be seen and experienced.
+The particular mystical voices of The Bulgarian singers’ voices, along with frenetic colorful costumes and wild dances, will amaze and amuse the traveler.

 Music and dance

 Music is a lively part of the Bulgarian culture.
 The dances that are undertaken have complicated choreographies that fit in with the very fast, irregular rhythms.
 The folk music is unique and contains complex harmonies and the dances which are mostly line or circle dances known as horo are performed singly or in pairs.
 Traditional music and dance which are still often performed in countryside festivals and weddings are not very popular with Bulgarian city youth.

 - A gaida is a bagpipe type of instrument.

 - A kaval which is a rim blown flute.

 - The tambura is guitar-like.